 Period of transition: Stanford computer science rethinks core curriculum

-A half-decade ago, the department that virtually invented computer science as an academic discipline in the U.S. decided to re-invent itself.
+In 2008, the department that virtually invented computer science as an academic discipline in the U.S. decided to re-invent itself.
 The result was a new concept of computer science education.
-Today, with a full three years under its belt, the department is shaping a new type of computer scientist.
+Today the department is shaping a new type of computer scientist.